Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 	{“ResponseCode”:”StringValue”,”ResponseMessage”:”StringValue”,”ResponseError”:"StringValue"}

-**Note**: If a transaction is confirmed by Fusion as PAY, and then the payment is removed, Fusion will send the transaction again using the command "C".
+**Note**: If a transaction is confirmed by Fusion as PAID  and then the payment cleared, Fusion will send the transaction again using the command "C", only if this is the latest sale on Fusion (OLD SALES doesn’t require this behavior).

 ## Objects references